calvinle/Document-Score-and-Reading/PA4/README.md

 2. The string is only two characters long, and is a vowel followed by a non-vowel
 • A word is called short if both (1) it ends in a short syllable and (2) its Region1 is empty.
 For example, bed, shed, and shred are short words, but bead, embed and beds are not. <br/>

+If a word meets none of the criteria for Step N, it will be carried over to Step N+1.